miguelrcborges/archinstallscript/README.md

 Optional but recommended
 - cpu: set it either to amd or to intel.
 It is used to install the microcodes.
+- gpu: if unselected, installs the base drivers.
+Select it to nvidia, amd or intel.
 - timezone: do ```ls /usr/share/zoneinfo``` to get available regions and ```ls /usr/share/zoneinfo/<Region>``` to get available citys.
 The format should be Region/City.
 Defauls to "Europe/Lisbon"
 - rootpw: root user password.
 Defaults to "root"
 - installtype: One of these values: minimal (only installs base arch and creates new user), autorice (installs my rice (its broke atm)), desktop.
 Defaults to minimal.